Wendy Toye: Life and career

 Toye married Edward Selwyn Sharp in 1940; they divorced in 1950.

 Toye collaborated with the cartoonist and illustrator Ronald Searle on the stage play Wild Thyme (1955), and then on two films: On The Twelfth Day (1955) and The King’s Breakfast (1963).
 Searle designed the decor and costumes and painted the sets.
 Based on a poem by A A Milne, The King's Breakfast, with music by Ron Grainer, tells of a quest to find an appropriate spread for the royal bread.
 Initially sponsored by the British Butter Board, the film ended up having its premiere at Cannes.
-On its re-release in 2022, The Guardian descried it as "a half-hour banquet of uproarious slapstick, dance and mime, with pantomime sets and costumes".
+On its re-release in 2022, The Guardian described it as "a half-hour banquet of uproarious slapstick, dance and mime, with pantomime sets and costumes".

 She was awarded the Silver Jubilee Medal in 1977, and appointed a Commander of the Order of the British Empire (CBE) in 1992 for services to the arts.
 She was made an honorary D. Litt. in 1996 by the City University.
 Toye was the subject of This Is Your Life in 1991, when she was surprised by Michael Aspel at the Alexandra Theatre, Birmingham.

 She died on 27 February 2010 at Hillingdon Hospital, Greater London.

 She refused to write or authorise a biography during her lifetime, in spite of encouragement by her friends and family.
 Her theatrical archive is mostly in the Wendy Toye Archive, V&A Theatre & Performance Department, THM/343 of the Victoria and Albert Museum, with some items in the University of Bristol Theatre Collection.